D'Andre Swift Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- Swift's 24.3 rushing yards per game in his three career matchups against the Packers are 23.2 fewer yards than his over/under in Sunday's game.
+- In his three career matchups against the Packers, Swift averaged 24.3 rushing yards per game, 18.2 fewer yards than his over/under in Sunday's game.

-- In one of three games against the Packers Swift has run for a touchdown.
+- In one of three games versus the Packers Swift has run for a touchdown.
 But he did not have multiple TDs in that game.

-- Swift will go up against a Packers squad that allows 109.8 rushing yards per game and is the NFL's 13th-ranked rush defense.
+- The Packers give up 109.8 yards per game on the ground, the NFL's 13th-ranked rush defense.

-- This season the Packers are ranked seventh in the league in rushing touchdowns conceded (12).
+- The Lions are up against the NFL's seventh-ranked defense when it comes to rushing TDs allowed (12 this year).

 Recent Performances

-- Swift put together a 32-yard rushing performance in last week's matchup with the Seahawks, carrying the ball four times (averaging eight yards per carry).
+- Last week against the Seahawks, Swift ran for 32 yards on four carries (averaging eight yards per carry).

-- Over his last three games, Swift has racked up four carries for 32 yards (10.7 per game).
+- Over his last three outings, Swift has 32 rushing yards on four carries (10.7 yards per game), with zero touchdowns.

 Swift's Detroit Teammates